ismaeltovar/portfolio-site-discontinued2022/_posts/2021-07-11-add-a-command-to-your-path-linux.md

 Wait, but you just installed the package!
 Why does it say that it is not there?

-You may be getting this error because you don't have the command in your PATH.
-This may seem more complicated than it sounds, but adding a command to your PATH is actually really simple.
-Here are the steps to adding a command to your PATH.
+You may be getting this error because you don't have the directory that contains the command in your PATH.
+This may seem more complicated than it sounds, but adding a directory to your PATH is actually really simple.
+Here are the steps to adding a directory to your PATH.

 ## Search for the .bashrc file

-In order to add a command to your PATH, you need to locate the `.bashrc` file.
+In order to add a directory to your PATH, you need to locate the `.bashrc` file.
 It's usually located in the Home directory.
 To search for the `.bashrc` file in the Home directory, type the following commands in the terminal:

 ```
 cd ~